Academy of Painting (Santiago, Chile): History

+In La pintura en Chile.
+Desde la colonia hasta 1981, authors Gaspar Galaz and Milan Ivelic note:

+During this period, the academy sought a unified style in Chile, reflecting the neoclassical preferences of Ciccarelli.
+In Europe, academies set uniform standards and guidelines to maintain what was considered “true art.”
+This approach was adapted to the Chilean context, drawing on French methodologies.

+Initially, the academy offered three main areas of instruction: head and limb studies, whole-figure drawing, and sculpture.
+The final stage included working with live models, drawing clothing from life, and studying anatomy.
+Over time, the curriculum and teaching staff expanded to accommodate the growing student body following the academy’s merger with the facilities of the National Institute.

-The Academy of Painting would produce the country of Chile's first national artists.
+The Academy of Painting produced some of Chile's first national artists.
 Despite the significance of the academy, some art historians criticized the early period (1849 to 1915) as one of the dullest in the history of Chilean art and have based their criticism on first Director Alejandro Ciccarelli's attempt to copy the European model of teaching art.

+Criticism of the academy

+Despite the academy’s significance, many art critics consider this period one of the least notable in Chilean history.
+In Europe, easel painting had been refined over centuries, supported by numerous masters, extensive collections, and patronage throughout the continent.
+By contrast, Chile was in the early stages of developing its own artistic tradition, with limited local painting and a nascent national identity.
+Efforts to replicate European techniques without a firmly established local context proved challenging for the academy, especially during the more than two decades of leadership by its first director, Alejandro Ciccarelli.

+According to the Spanish critic Antonio Romera, Ciccarelli was:

+The same author notes that Ciccarelli did not succeed in educating disciples who fully adhered to his methods.Instead, several advanced students, including Pedro Lira and Antonio Smith, parted ways and explored different artistic styles and workshops.

+According to Pedro Lira, Ciccarelli’s setbacks were largely due to the limited artistic knowledge among Chilean aristocracy in the mid-19th century, with few points of reference beyond the “precursors of Chilean painting.”
+This environment made significant educational progress difficult and challenged the Italian’s neoclassical approach.
+While his rigid methods drew criticism from several students, they also introduced a neoclassical tradition in Chilean painting.

 Notable people

 It would be the starting point for some of the most prominent Chilean painters, including the four great masters of Chilean painting, Pedro Lira, Juan Francisco González, Alfredo Valenzuela Puelma, and Alberto Valenzuela Llanos; their pupils; and also the future “Generación del 13” (13 Generation) painting collective.
 Notable academy students included Antonio Smith, Elisa Berroeta, Cosme San Martín, Onofre Jarpa, and Manuel Antonio Caro.

 Directors

 The academy's early Directors were Europeans, the Neapolitan artist Alejandro Ciccarelli; the German artist Ernst Kirchbach; and the Florentine Giovanni "Juan" Mochi.
 The first Chilean to hold the Director position was Cosme San Martín.